Colonial-Dev/exemplar/exemplar/README.md

 ### *"Is it blazing fast?"*
 Yes.
 On my machine (according to [this](https://github.com/Colonial-Dev/exemplar/blob/master/exemplar/benches/query.rs) benchmark) Exemplar can:
 - Insert a non-trivial model type in ~600 nanoseconds (1.6 million rows/sec)
-- Query and reconstruct the same type in ~9 microseconds (111,000 rows/sec, `SELECT *`'ing from a table with ~8 million rows)
+- Query and reconstruct the same type in ~9 microseconds (111,000 rows/sec, using `SELECT * LIMIT 1`)

 Obviously the credit for this speed goes to the SQLite and `rusqlite` developers, but I can confidently say that I didn't slow things down!